 WHEN TO START TOILET TRAINING

-Getting the timing right is key to successful toilet training.
-Research suggests there is a window of opportunity during which it is best to toilet train a child.
-Some research suggests between 18 and 24 months of age while some recommend between 24 and 27 months.
-Most health professionals recommend toilet training a toddler between 2-3 years of age.
+Some research suggests it is best to toilet train a child between 18 and 24 months of age while other research recommend between 24 and 27 months.
+Most health professionals recommend toilet training a child between 2-3 years of age.

 SIGNS THAT YOUR TODDLER MAY BE READY FOR TOILET TRAINING